 I really enjoyed the situational and character-based humor, but even better?
 None of the characters were mean-spirited.
 Seo so aggravates one of the basketball players that he can’t sleep at night, but she never intended to upset him.
 So, we end up with clever and light-hearted humor that makes me want to watch this series over and over.

-You can buy it from one of the Amazon link below, or you can watch it streaming on Crunchyroll.
+You can buy it from one of the links below, or you can watch it streaming on Crunchyroll.

 Available at Amazon!